MarzanShuvo/Perception-Of-Robot/README.md

 # Perception-Of-Robot

-## self driving car perception coursera python
+## Self Driving Car perception coursera python

-I have learned how to work with
+This course has covered the followings:

 * the pinhole camera model
 * perform intrinsic and extrinsic camera calibration
 * detection of object and estimation of depth using two camera
 * describe and match image features
 * design convolutional neural networks.

-## perception robotics matlab coursera
+## Robotic Perception matlab coursera

-After finishing this course, i have learned about
+This course has covered the followings:

 * Geometry of Image Formation
 * Projective Transformations